mendix/hybrid-app-template/README.md

 This will show up in your logs as `[!]
 No 'Podfile' found in the project directory`.
 You can safely ignore this error.

+### Xcode error `A valid provisioning profile for this executable was not found`
+When Xcode fails to intall on the a device, with the `A valid provisioning profile for this executable was not found` it could be cause ne the build system.
+In recent version of Xcode you might need to set the build system; *File > Project Settings*.
+Set the Shared or per-user project settings: the `Build system` to `Legacy Build Systems`.

 ### Menu bar is cut off at the bottom (e.g. on iPhone X)

 On recent iOS devices, the menu bar (Simple Menu Widget) is not always fully visible.